vncg/react-admin/docs/Resource.md

 ## `name`

-React-admin uses the `name` prop both to determine the API endpoint (passed to the `dataProvider`), and to form the URL for the resource.
+vn-kooch-react-admin uses the `name` prop both to determine the API endpoint (passed to the `dataProvider`), and to form the URL for the resource.

 ```jsx
 <Resource name="posts" list={PostList} create={PostCreate} edit={PostEdit} show={PostShow} />
 ```

-For this resource react-admin will fetch the `http://jsonplaceholder.typicode.com/posts` endpoint for data.
+For this resource vn-kooch-react-admin will fetch the `http://jsonplaceholder.typicode.com/posts` endpoint for data.

 The routing will map the component as follows: